JeffRMoore/async-benchmark-runner/README.md

 ## Testing your Benchmarks

-See Dick run.
-See Dick run to Jane's desk claiming amazing performance improvements.
-See Dick's face turn red when Jane points out that his benchmark is broken.
-Don't be Dick.
+Benchmark code can have errors, too, especially when the output is not visible.
 Unit test your benchmarks.

 ABR provides helper functions for testing your benchmarks.
 The `runBenchmarkTest` function accepts a list of benchmarks and a benchmark